-Social justice youth work is a third approach to youth work, distinctively different from prevention/intervention and positive youth development models.
-Social justice youth work requires youth and adults to work together to achieve a high quality of life in an equitable world.
+Social justice youth work is a third approach to engaging with young people that is distinctly different from prevention/intervention and positive youth development models.
+A social justice youth work model requires youth and adults to work together to achieve a high quality of life in an equitable world.
 This may seem utopian in nature, but the necessity for change is real and begins with an examination of self and an engagement in the injustices around us.
-In the collective work Octavia's Brood: Science Fiction Stories from Social Justice Movements, writer, organizer, educator and spoken word poet Walidah Imarisha states,
+In the collective work Octavia's Brood: Science Fiction Stories from Social Justice Movements (2015), writer, organizer, educator and spoken word poet Walidah Imarisha states,